 Humidity is sometimes quite high.
 But in most cases, it tries not to exceed 70%.

-Because if you take insufficient warm clothes, you can significantly spoil travel experience.
+Even if you expect to bring home a lot of gifts from France and deliberately leave an empty space in your suitcase, don’t overdo.
+Because if to take insufficient warm clothes, you can significantly spoil travel experience.
 Especially in the modern era, when calls for energy savings are heard everywhere in Europe.

 In general, we advise you to take into account all the advantages that a light but warm quilted jacket and boots with thick soles provide.
 Don’t forget about hoody and sweaters, just in case, take scarves or neckerchiefs with you.

-Children may also need light hats – especially if the plans include a cruise along the Seine or a day-trip to Mont-Saint -Michel.
+Kids may also need light hats – especially if the plans include a cruise along the Seine or a day-trip to Mont-Saint -Michel.

-Prices 2023
+Prices 2024

 During this period, they can still please citizens who know how much hotels in Paris cost at the peak of the season.
 All others, of course, have the right to talk about the high cost.